Robert Sarah: Liturgy

+Positions

+Sarah has been a vocal advocate for the defence of traditional Catholic teaching on questions of sexual morality and the right to life, and in denouncing Islamic fundamentalism.
+He has called "gender ideology" and the Islamic State (ISIS) the "two radicalizations" that threaten the family, the former through divorce, same-sex marriage, and abortion, and the latter with child marriage, polygamy, and the subjugation of women.
+Sarah also opposes euthanasia.

+Sarah has been described as largely sympathetic to liturgical practices before the Second Vatican Council but also proposed that partisans of different liturgies learn from each other and seek a middle ground.

 Islam

 Sarah grew up and began studying for the priesthood in countries with Islamic majorities.
 He was impressed by the depth of Islamic religious observance in Guinea and has praised relations between Christians and Muslims there – "the Islam in my country is a fraternal, peaceful religion".
-He has condemned military intervention by Western powers in Iraq and Syria, which has resulted in the near extermination of Christian communities: "I say emphatically that some Western powers will have perpetrated, directly or symbolically, a crime against humanity."
+He has condemned military intervention by Western powers in Iraq and Syria: "I say emphatically that some Western powers will have perpetrated, directly or symbolically, a crime against humanity."
 He believes that there is little possibility of theological dialogue between Christians and Muslims given their essential differences (the Trinity, the Resurrection, the Eucharist), but anticipates collaboration at the national or international level on resistance to abortion, euthanasia, and "the new gender ideology".

-Sarah has criticized the "pseudo-family of ideologized Islam which legitimizes polygamy, female subservience, sexual slavery, child marriage."
+Sarah has criticised the "pseudo-family of ideologised Islam which legitimises polygamy, female subservience, sexual slavery, child marriage."